vgeladaris/HashTrack/README.md

 _If you set the `timeout` to **0**, then the tracking will not be deactivated on its own, instead the delivery person must declare the delivery as completed._

 ### Response
-If the request is valid, the API will respond with 2 links:
+If the request is valid, the API will respond with 2 links seperated by space:
 * A link that you can send to the client.
 It contains a map along with a pin marking the delivery person's position, the position will update every 5-10 seconds.
 * A link for the delivery person.
 When the link is open, the device will broadcast its location for the client to see.
 It contains a map along with an optimal route for the client's address and a button for declaring the delivery as completed.
 When the delivery person completes the delivery, he can press the button and the two links will be deactivated. </br></br>